ryanmcnally93/ascension/testing.md

 - [product_information.html](https://github.com/ryanmcnally93/project-four-ascension/blob/main/products/templates/products/product_information.html) mentioned that the 'variable' attribute was present and not allowed on the radio inputs, this has now been removed.
 There was also a div within a 'small' element.
 I opted to change this to a div.

 - [products.html](https://github.com/ryanmcnally93/project-four-ascension/blob/main/products/templates/products/products.html) was the hardest html document to check, as there are so many if statements involved.
-I have maticulously gone through the code and discovered an issue with the cards being anchor elements that contain inputs and forms.
+I have meticulously gone through the code and discovered an issue with the cards being anchor elements that contain inputs and forms.
 This wasn't allowed by the validator, so I instead made the anchor an individual element within the card that stretched across the height and width of it.
 This created an issue with the buttons section, which I decided to separate using border top on the art to cart and book buttons.
 I also needed to change the p elements within the buttons to span elements instead.

 - [about.html](https://github.com/ryanmcnally93/project-four-ascension/blob/main/home/templates/home/about.html) returned no errors.